alcalyn/see-yourself-from-space/README.md

 ![Paris from ISS](screenshot.jpg)

-Thomas Pesquet, the french astronaut on ISS, is taking many photographies of earth, especially cities.
+Thomas Pesquet, the french astronaut on ISS, is taking many photographies of Earth, especially cities.

 This application references some of these photographies, and superimposes them on a Earth view.

-Just navigate on the Earth like Google Maps, and switch between Earth view/Earthphotographies from ISS.
+Just navigate on the Earth like Google Maps, and switch between Earth view/Earth photographies from ISS.

-You will maybe see your city or your house from the ISS!
+Maybe you'll see your city or your house from the ISS!

 ### Demonstration